 RELATED POST: DELSEY HELIUM AERO VS. TITANIUM

 If you’re concerned with the safety of your belongings, you will want to get a zipperless case.
-And the lightest option available in Samsonite S’Cure – the carry on size of this suitcase weighs a mere 6.4 lbs, which is absolutely amazing for a zipperless hardside.
-Mind you, I found several suitcases with zipper closure that weigh more than this one.
+And the lightest option available in Samsonite S’Cure – the carry-on size of this suitcase weighs a mere 6.4 lbs, which is absolutely amazing for a zipperless hardside.
+Mind you, I found several suitcases with zipper closures that weigh more than this one.

 RELATED POST: SAMSONITE S’CURE SPINNER REVIEW